Transparent Language

 Unfortunately, every unit follows almost exactly the same format so while there are a couple of different types of exercises that pop up from time to time such as ‘Recognize & Write It’ and ‘Multiple Choice’, they pretty much all amount to the same thing.

-Indeed everything essentially boils down to memorization and repetition.
+Everything essentially boils down to memorization and repetition.

-Grammar, for instance, doesn’t come up at all in the Essentials course, and we aren’t actually taught how the Russian language works in practice, we just simply memorize the words and phrases that were given at the beginning of the lesson.
+Grammar, for instance, doesn’t come up at all in the Essentials course, and we aren’t actually taught how the Russian language works in practice, we just memorize the words and phrases that were given at the beginning of the lesson.

 Disappointed at what the core lessons amounted to, I started exploring the rest of what the platform had to offer and under ‘Browse’ I found a huge list of General Vocabulary.